 - 1. Read and understand the Operator's Manual and all safety signs before using. - 2.
-Place all controls in neutral, stop tractor engine, turn monitor off, set park brake, remove ignition key, wait for nozzles to stop spraying before servicing, adjusting, repairing or unplugging. - Before spraying a field, be familiar with all potential hazards: trees, rocks, ditches, gullies, etc. Plan the spraying route to avoid hazards.
+Place all controls in neutral, stop tractor engine, turn monitor off, set park brake, remove ignition key, wait for nozzles to stop spraying before servicing, adjusting, repairing or unplugging. - 3.
+Before spraying a field, be familiar with all potential 12.
+Dispose of chemical containers by triple rinshazards: trees, rocks, ditches, gullies, etc. Plan the spraying route to avoid hazards.
 Remember you are driving a wide machine.
 USE CAUTION WHEN CORNERING. - 4.
 Keep hands, feet, hair and clothing away from all moving and/or rotating parts. - 5.
 Do not allow riders on the sprayer or tractor during operation or transporting. - 6.
 Clear the area of all bystanders, especially children, before starting or filling with water or chemical. - 7.
 Stay away from wing pinch points when folding or extending wings.
-Keep others away. - Stay away from power lines when extending or folding wings.
-Electrocution can occur without direct contact. - Read chemical manufacturers warnings, instructions and procedures before starting and follow them exactly.
+Keep others away. - 8.
+Stay away from power lines when extending or folding wings.
+Electrocution can occur without direct contact. - 9.
+Read chemical manufacturers warnings, instructions and procedures before starting and follow them exactly. - 10.
+Do not breathe, touch or ingest chemicals.
+Always